usdoj-crt/beta-ada/_pages/_topics/title-iii.md

 - Allow service animals to be with their person even if you have a no pets policy.
 - Follow specific standards for physical accessibility when building or altering a building or facility.
 - Follow specific requirements for ticket sales and testing accommodations.
-- Remove architectural barriers in buildings when it is readily achievable to do so.
+- Remove architectural barriers in buildings when it is <em>readily achievable to do so</em>.

 {% details What are architectural barriers? %}
 Architectural barriers are physical elements of a building that prevent movement or access for people with disabilities.
 For example, a business that is only accessible by stairs creates a barrier for wheelchair users.